 Making a Blu-ray player for under £100 is no easy feat.
 Making a good Blu-ray player for under £100 is more difficult, and a great one harder still.
 But somehow Panasonic has managed it with the DMP-BDT180EB.
 If you can live without the 4K Blu-ray playback, the Panasonic will inject life into any entry-level home cinema set-up.
 Detail levels, colour balance and motion handling are all excellent for the money.

 It doesn’t hold back when it comes to audio quality either; the dynamism that comes across in its picture is matched by its sound.
 Voices are kept clear too, with a pretty balanced sound – so while you probably won’t use this as your go-to music player, you can always sling a CD into it with confidence.
 If you want a solid upgrade on an old DVD spinner, this Panasonic Blu-ray player won't let you down.

 Some home cinema set-ups demand a player with even more focus than the Sony mentioned above.
 Where premium build quality and high grade components are par for the course, in an attempt to bring you the best picture and sound possible.
-The Panasonic DP-UB9000 is such a player.
-No expense has been spared on its design, with bomb-proof build quality and high-grade components used throughout.
+The Pioneer UDP-LX500 is such a player.

 Feed the player a 4K disc and the picture that greets you is breathtaking.
 It paints a balanced picture, packed with sensational levels of detail.
 And the Pioneer sounds as good as it looks, displaying weight, power and a fine sense of musicality and timing.
 There's no smart functionality, nor is there a set of multi-channel analogue outputs for legacy AV receivers, but if you've got the budget and a suitable home cinema system to play it through, this 4K Blu-ray player will blow you away.